 What is a Challenge?

 A key concept in the process of selecting our open standards is the idea of a “challenge”.
 This is a user or a service need, identified as a priority, where we believe open standards could make a difference.
-By proposing a challenge, we are seeking your help to understand where open standards can be used to help solve a challenge.
+By proposing a challenge, we are seeking your help to understand where open standards can be used to help solve a problem.
 Challenges are time-bounded so we can focus a concentrated burst of activity on solving a specific problem.
 You can read the current list of challenges and then register on the site to respond with your ideas.
-From ideas we get through the Standards Hub, we'll develop proposals for how the challenge could be solved and investigate then to see which might work best; we'll keep you involved throughout.
+From ideas we get through the Standards Hub, we'll develop proposals for how the challenge could be solved and investigate them to see which might work best; we'll keep you involved throughout.